The Benjamin A. Gilman International Scholarship Program is a program of the U.S. Department of State’s Bureau of

 - A citizen of the United States;

-- Apply for credit-bearing study abroad programs in a country with an overall Travel Advisory Level 1 or 2, according to the U.S. Department of State’s Travel Advisory System.
-However, certain areas within these countries may be designated within the Travel Advisory as either “Do not travel to” (Level 4) or “Reconsider travel to” (Level 3) locations, as such; students will not be allowed to travel to these areas.
-Moreover, students are not eligible to apply for programs in a country with an overall Level 3 or 4 Travel Advisory.
-Please note that Travel Advisories may change at any point as new information becomes available and that countries may be added or removed from the eligible country list during the application period and/or after the application period ends.
+- Applying for credit-bearing study abroad programs in a country or area with an overall Travel Advisory Level 1 or 2, according to the U.S. Department of State’s Travel Advisory System.
+However, certain locations within these countries or areas may be designated within the Travel Advisory as either “Do not travel to” (Level 4) or “Reconsider travel to” (Level 3) locations, as such; students will not be allowed to travel to these specific locations.
+Moreover, students are not eligible to apply for programs in a country or area with an overall Level 3 or 4 Travel Advisory.
+Please note that Travel Advisories may change at any point as new information becomes available and that countries or areas may be added or removed from the eligible country or area list during the application period and/or after the application period ends.
 The U.S. Department of State reserves the right to request program changes for specific countries or areas if deemed necessary during any stage of the application or selection process, or while a student is overseas.

 The Gilman Program, under the direction of the U.S. Department of State, aims to work with students to make scholarship experiences a success.
 Should a Travel Advisory change to a Level 3 or 4 after the student has been granted the award, the program will coordinate with participants to select a different destination study site that falls within the guidelines provided by the U.S. State Department Travel Advisory system.
 In determining a grantee’s status, the Gilman Program, under the direction of the U.S. Department of State, is the final decision making authority regarding the continuation of a student’s participation as a grantee of the Gilman Program